 It’s easy to get trapped in the cycle of stuff.
 George Carlin had a genius skit on “stuff” that poked fun at the ridiculous lengths we go to secure it.
 You can see it here.
 Watching it reminded me of the finite amount of time and energy we are given to spend in life.
 I’ll be damned if I go out wishing I had more stuff than memories.

-When it comes to riding life of extraneous things, the following three questions have been instrumental in keeping me on track to a minimalist lifestyle:
+When it comes to ridding life of extraneous things, the following three questions have been instrumental in keeping me on track to a minimalist lifestyle:

 1. Do I love it?